Neural-Driven Image Editing: Supplementary Key Information

 This multimodal approach provides a synergistic view of neural function, combining the high temporal resolution of EEG with the metabolic and vascular insights from fNIRS and PPG.
 Such cross-modal sensing is crucial for modeling the perception-decision-action cycle in neuroadaptive systems.

 To enable hands-free image editing, we integrate multimodal neural and physiological signals to decode user intent and cognitive state in real time.
-Specifically: Midline parietal EEG (Pz) reflects spatial attention and visuomotor integration, supporting the allocation of attention to target areas and coordination of motor plans during editing tasks~\citep{Frontoparietal1}.
+The functional roles of multimodal neural signals are provided in Table.\ref{tab:neuro_roles_all}.
+Specifically, midline parietal EEG (Pz) reflects spatial attention and visuomotor integration, supporting the allocation of attention to target areas and coordination of motor plans during editing tasks~\citep{Frontoparietal1}.
 Right prefrontal EEG (Fp2) is linked to emotional regulation and motivational drive, aligning with findings from frontal alpha asymmetry studies~\citep{Sengupta2024}.
 Frontopolar EEG (Fz/Fpz) tracks attention control and task initiation, facilitating the onset and modulation of editing operations~\citep{Friedman2022, Kim2021}.
 Occipital EEG (Oz) encodes visual perception and image processing load, enabling evaluation of visual changes and edit quality~\citep{Ozkara2019ERP}. fNIRS over anterior medial prefrontal cortex (aMPFC) measures cognitive load, motivation, and emotional valence through hemodynamic activity~\citep{AGRAWAL2025299}.
 PPG signals from the same region capture heart rate variability and autonomic arousal, which reflect user stress and engagement~\citep{Arsalan2021,Tazarv2021}.
-This multimodal mapping (Fig.~\ref{fig:collectMach} (b)) enables the system to continuously adapt to users’ cognitive focus, affective state, and mental workload, thereby supporting a more responsive and intuitive editing experience.
+This multimodal mapping (Fig.~\ref{fig:collectMach}(b)) enables the system to continuously adapt to users’ cognitive focus, affective state, and mental workload, thereby supporting a more responsive and intuitive editing experience.